Noisy Simon Period Finding

 Using this (over-)simplified loop cost measure, we ran 10.000 iterations of \textsc{Period} for $n=2, \ldots, 7$ and averaged over the runtimes.
 For the quantum period finding we took as pool $P$ the complete smoothed data of \cref{fig:simon_smooth_experiment}.
 We then also ran 10.000 iterations of \textsc{Pooled LSN} for $n=2, \ldots, 7$ and averaged over the runtimes.
 The resulting log-scaled runtimes are depicted in \cref{fig:plot:runtime}.

 As expected, \textsc{Period}'s experimental runtime exponent is $\frac n 2$.
 For \textsc{Pooled LSN}, we obtain an experimental regression line of roughly $\frac n 3$, where the slope seems to decrease with $n$.
 This results in a cut-off point for the loop numbers between $n=4$ and $n=5$.
-So experimentally, \IBMQ 's error rate $\tau(n)$ increases slowly enough to allow for quantum advantage, at least for our loop cost measure.
+Thus, experimentally we obtain quantum advantage, at least for our loop cost measure.

 \paragraph{Acknowledgement.} We acknowledge use of the IBM Q for this work.
 The views expressed are those of the authors and do not reflect the official policy or position of IBM or the IBM Q team.